-AR 100-Introduction to the Creative Arts (3)
+AR 100-Introduction to the Creative Arts (3) Prerequisite: EN 52, EN 50A

-Prerequisite: EN 50A and EN 52 or ESL 95 and ESL 99 Introduces students to the areas of visual arts, dance, music, and theater through an exploration of representative works.
+Introduces students to the areas of visual arts, dance, music, and theater through an exploration of representative works.
 The study of the creative arts will enhance self-expression and a better understanding of the human experience.
 The course meets the Maryland State approved Associate of Arts in Teaching degree.